 Why?
 Because the one task a child has on this holiday is to knock on a stranger's door and speak.
 That can be a little intimidating for a child just starting to work on their speech or language skills.
 But there's no way anyone should be deprived of a ton of sugary candy.
 It's every child's right!

-So this superhero SLP has made some cards that can be handed out or pinned to a costume.
+One of the superhero Better Speech SLP's has made some cards that can be handed out or pinned to a costume.
 And there are choices:

 1. For kids with Childhood Apraxia of Speech - These cards educate your neighbors by (proudly!) letting them know that your child has apraxia and that they'll be getting their candy no matter what.